 “There is no aspect of the Haitian economy where women are not at the base.
-If the Madan Sara does not go to work, the city does not eat.
-If the Madan Sara does not go up into the mountains and back down into the neighborhood, the market will not operate.
-Without those women, there is no market, without the market there is no economy, and without economy, there is no country,” explained journalist and filmmaker, Etant Dupain, on the upcoming domestic and international release of Madan Sara.
-The documentary showcases the vital role of Madan Sara women to Haiti’s economy.
+If the Madan Sara does not go to work, the city does not eat,” filmmaker Etant Dupain, on his film Madan Sara, a documentary that showcases the vital role of Madan Sara to Haiti’s economy.

-Etant Dupain met with Latina Republic to discuss the upcoming release of Madan Sara, his first personal project.
-Dupain is a journalist, filmmaker, and activist.
+Etant Dupain is a journalist, filmmaker, and activist.
 He has worked for international news media outlets, including Al Jazeera, TeleSur, BBC, CNN, Netflix, PBS, Vice, and the award-winning film “Where Did the Money Go?”
 He was invited by the Congressional Black Caucus to speak in the U.S. congress regarding Haiti.
 Dupain founded an alternative media project in Haiti to enable citizen journalists to provide access to information in Haitian Creole for and about internally-displaced people, aid accountability, and politics.

 Latina Republic: What inspired you to make Madan Sara?